olilarkin/awesome-musicdsp/README.md

 - [HOW MOOG MAKES SYNTH APPS: INTERVIEW WITH GEERT BEVIN, HEAD OF SOFTWARE AT MOOG](https://audiokitpro.com/geert-moog/) - great interview full of insight

 ## Places
-Here are a few links to the various corners of the internet and real-world where you might like to hang out if you like this kind of stuff...

 - [musicdsp mailing list](http://sites.music.columbia.edu/cmc/music-dsp/) - The music DSP mailing list is pretty quiet these days, but it still worth signing up, despite the web 0-1 front page.
 Every now and again a music DSP legend posts something interesting.
 - [KvR Audio DSP and Plug-in Development Forum](https://www.kvraudio.com/forum/viewforum.php?f=33) - This is probably the most active forum for audio DSP that is not aligned with a particular plug-in framework.
 There are some very smart people, some mavericks and some plain weirdos who hang out here.